✔ Expert-reviewed for accuracy and completeness. Learn more

 High-Efficiency Furnaces – The Basics

-A furnace provides central heating throughout your home.
-There are several types of heating systems with one of the most common in Canada being a forced-air furnace.
-Forced-air furnaces work by blowing heated air through ducts that deliver the warm air to rooms throughout the house via air registers.
+Forced-air furnaces work by blowing heated air from burning natural gas or propane, through ducts that deliver the warm air to rooms throughout the house via air registers.
 This is a preferred method amongst consumers because it provides heat quickly and it has a quick recovery time when temperature is decreased overnight to save energy, so it doesn’t take long for the home to warm back up again in the morning.

-Energy-efficient furnaces can also make your home more attractive for resale value, as more and more consumers are conscious of the environment and how their energy dollars are being spent.
-Replacing your furnace is a fairly significant investment, so knowing that it has been recently upgraded is always a bonus for a potential home buyer.
+Energy-efficient furnaces can also make your home more attractive for resale value, as more and more consumers are conscious of the environment and how their energy dollars are being spent, especially with rising energy costs.

 FAQ